panagiks/reverse_shell/README.md

 * Built-in File/Binary transfer (both ways) over the masked trafic
 * Built-in UDP Flooding tool
 * Multiple/All Hosts management; order File/Binary transfer and UDP Flood from Multiple/All connected Hosts
+* Modular Code Design to allow easy customization[3]
 * Client script is tested and is compatible with PyInstaller (can be made into .exe)[2]

 *[1]The idea for XORing as well as the skeleton for the client came from [primalsecurity.net](http://www.primalsecurity.net) so if you like this pack of scripts you'll probably love what they do

 *[2]Again check [primalsecurity.net's](http://www.primalsecurity.net) perfect blogpost about producing an .exe

+*[3]See EXPANDING for how you can easily add new functionality and customize RSPET to your needs

 ## Deployment: